Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: SIMULATIONS

 \subsection{Usability test}

-We have theoretically identified potential weakness of HS in section \ref{SSec.
-Theoretical analysis}.
-To support our claims, we conduct a numerical analysis of the weighs of DNN models.
+In Section \ref{SSec.
+Theoretical analysis}, we theoretically identified potential weaknesses of the HS method.
+To support our claims, we conducted a numerical analysis of the weights of DNN models.

-Fig. \ref{fig_ss1_qq_plot} shows the Q-Q plot on the original and preprocessed weights of MLP and VGG models versus normal and uniform distribution.
-The original weights of two models have a closer shape to the normal distribution, and the preprocessed weights of two models are obviously both the integer of uniform distribution rather than normal distribution.
+Figure \ref{fig_ss1_qq_plot} presents the Q-Q plot comparing the original and preprocessed weights of the MLP and VGG models against normal and uniform distributions.
+We observe that the original weights of both models exhibit a distribution closer to the normal distribution, while the preprocessed weights clearly follow the uniform distribution as integers.

-Additionally, we analyzed the skewness, kurtosis, K-S test, and Jarque-Bera (J-B) test results for the original and preprocessed weights of MLP and VGG, and summarized them in Table \ref{Tab. analysis of weights}, indicating that: i) The data preprocessing flattens the data distribution, resulting in lower kurtosis values for the preprocessed weights. ii) Neither the original nor the preprocessed weights of MLP and VGG pass the K-S and J-B tests.
-Above experiments demonstrate that realistic DNN weights do not follow a normal distribution, but this does not affect the validity of the data preprocessing method proposed in \cite{Guan_2020} for transforming data from normal to uniform distribution.
-Nonetheless, this highlights the limited usability of the \cite{Guan_2020} method.
+Furthermore, we performed an analysis of skewness, kurtosis, K-S test, and Jarque-Bera (J-B) test results for the original and preprocessed weights of the MLP and VGG models.
+The summarized analysis is presented in Table \ref{Tab. analysis of weights}.
+The results indicate that:

+i) Data preprocessing flattens the distribution of the weights, resulting in lower kurtosis values for the preprocessed weights.

+ii) Neither the original nor the preprocessed weights of the MLP and VGG models pass the K-S and J-B tests.

+These experiments demonstrate that realistic DNN weights do not follow a normal distribution.
+However, this does not undermine the validity of the data preprocessing method proposed in \cite{Guan_2020} for transforming data from a normal to a uniform distribution.
+Nevertheless, it highlights the limited usability of the \cite{Guan_2020} method.